 The Applesauce client software is available for download here.

-When your Applesauce is plugged into the USB line, it will go through a quick startup sequence and then wait patiently for the client software to initiate a connection to it.
+When your Applesauce is plugged into the USB, it will go through a quick startup sequence and then wait patiently for the client software to initiate a connection to it.
 While it is waiting, the LINK light will be flashing green.
 When you start the client, it will connect to your Applesauce and the LINK light will glow solid green.

 On later runnings of the client software, you may encounter the auto updating mechanism of the software.
-In order to keep your software and hardware up to date, the software will check for updates and allow your to download them automatically.
+In order to keep your software and hardware up to date, the software will check for updates and allow you to download them automatically.
 The software also has the ability to update the firmware of the Applesauce hardware.
 If such an update is required, then you will receive a message when starting the software.

 My First Image

 For our first image test, it is best if you have a known-good and unprotected floppy to try imaging.
-Something like the Apple DOS 3.3 System Master or such would work great.
+Something like the Apple DOS 3.3 System Master disk, MS-DOS disk, or such will work great.
 From within the client software, you can select the Fast Disk Imager.
 Press the Image Disk button and you will hopefully see a completely green grid as shown below.
 The blocks represent all the sectors on the disk, and green ones indicate that the sector was successfully captured.
 If you have red blocks, then this may mean that your drive is either not connected properly or that you may need to clean the drive head.

 If this was successful, then you should be good to go.
 If you want to go install a sync sensor now, you can head to the All About Sync Sensors page for details on the process.